Philippines: Maria Ressa's cyber libel verdict 'a method of silencing dissent' | DW | 15.06.2020

 "More than the obvious attack on the freedom of the press, Maria Ressa's conviction is an attack on our democracy itself.
 We are now but a few steps away from martial law," former senator Antonio Trillanes said in a statement.

-Danilo Dela Fuente, 72, still remembers the years of martial law in the 1970s well, under former dictator Ferdinand Marcos, and sees similarities to the Duterte government.
+Danilo Dela Fuente, 72, well remembers the years of martial law in the 1970s under former dictator Ferdinand Marcos and sees similarities with the Duterte government.

 "Marcos shut down all the TV stations and newspapers.
 Only a state-run newspaper and TV station were allowed to operate, broadcasting government propaganda.
 Duterte is doing the same but he is using government trolls to spew his propaganda," said Dela Fuente, the spokesperson of SELDA, a group of former political detainees.